Gallup, Inc.: 21st century

 In 2002, Fortune Small Business wrote that the success of First, Break All the Rules bolstered Gallup's consulting business.

 In July 2013, the U.S. Department of Justice and Gallup reached a $10.5 million settlement based upon allegations that the company violated the False Claims Act and the Procurement Integrity Act.
 The complaint alleged that Gallup overstated its labor hours in proposals to the U.S. Mint and State Department for contracts and task orders to be awarded without competition.
 The Department of Justice alleged that the agencies awarded contracts and task orders at falsely inflated prices.
 The settlement also resolved allegations that Gallup engaged in improper employment negotiations with a then-Federal Emergency Management Agency (FEMA) official, Timothy Cannon, for work and funding.
 Michael Lindley, a former Gallup employee, originally made the allegations against Gallup under the False Claims Act.
 Lindley received nearly $2 million of the settlement.
 Under the settlement, there was no prosecution and no determination of liability.

-Gallup decided not to conduct of the 2016 U.S. presidential election to help Gallup focus on its consulting business.
+In October 2015, Gallup decided to discontinue presidential election polling, also known as horse race polling, that measured which candidates were ahead, leading into the 2016 U.S. presidential election.
 Gallup officials said polling could still be accurate during the election, but the company decided to reallocate resources.
-In October 2015, Frank Newport, then Gallup's editor-in-chief, told The Washington Post that Gallup felt was a better use of resources.
+Frank Newport, then Gallup's editor-in-chief, told The Washington Post that Gallup would instead conduct polls on "where the public stands on the issues of the day, how they are reacting to the proposals put forth by the candidates, what it is they want the candidates to do, and what messages or images of the candidates are seeping into the public's consciousness".

+In February 2026, Gallup announced they would no longer measure presidential approval ratings or track the favorability of public figures.
+A spokesperson for the company said that approval ratings "are now widely produced, aggregated and interpreted, and no longer represent an area where Gallup can make its most distinctive contribution."